nzzdev/Q-locator-map/plugins/geodata/import-geodata/README.md

+## OpenStreetMap scripts

+### Prerequisites

+Download land polygons.

+### Steps

+1. Query list of countries (Overpass)

+Input: Nothing.
+Output: List of countries with ISO3166-1 codes.

+2. Query regions by country (Overpass)

+Input: List of countries with ISO3166-1 codes.
+Output: For every country, one GeoJSON file with country and subdivision polygons.

+Also store raw data only download if raw data is not available.

+3. Clip with land polygons

+Input: For every country, one GeoJSON file with country and subdivision polygons.
+Output: For every country, one GeoJSON file with country and subdivision polygons.

+4. Merge regions

+Input: For every country, one GeoJSON file with country and subdivision polygons.
+Output: One GeoJSON file with all countries, one GeoJSON file with all subdivisions.

+5. Generate vector tiles

+Input: One GeoJSON file with all countries, one GeoJSON file with all subdivisions.
+Output: mbtiles file with 2 layers (countries, subdivisions).

+6. Reduce regions (remove small disconnected parts, e.g. remove French Guiana from France)

+Input: For every country, one GeoJSON file with country and subdivision polygons.
+Output: For every country, one GeoJSON file with country and subdivision polygons.

+7. Split by region

+Input: For every country, one GeoJSON file with country and subdivision polygons.
+Output: For every region, one GeoJSON file.

+8. Simplify regions

+Input: For every region, one GeoJSON file.
+Output: For every region, one GeoJSON file.

+### Clean up

 ## Geodata import script

 The geodata import script is responsible for converting shapefiles to geojson, uploading the geojson's to S3 and storing the metadata in geodata database.